 6. The day can also be a fun day for families who own pets.
 Pets are welcomed.
 Please keep them on a leash for their and others' protection.

 SPECIAL THANK YOU

-The Ferdinand Folk Festival committee wants to extend a heartfelt thank you to Marc Steczyk who has been instrumental in helping to build a successful festival.
+The Ferdinand Folk Festival committee extends a heartfelt thank you to Marc Steczyk who for the first seven years has been instrumental in helping to build a successful festival.
 His labors, dedication, and commitment to excellence have helped to set a high standard.
 We wish him well in his leadership roles at the nearby Lincoln Amphitheatre in Spencer County and in the restoration/renovation of the historic Astra Theatre on the Square in Jasper, the seat of Dubois County.
-Marc's devotion to providing unique venues for live music and the arts in the area is greatly appreciated.
+Marc's devotion to providing and marketing venues for live music and the arts in the area is greatly appreciated.

 THANK YOU TO OUR 2017 SPONSORS

 Moore Music & Guitars of Evansville: Co-Presenting Sponsor

 MasterBrand Cabinets: Children’s Activities and Headline Artist Sponsor

 Kyana Woodstock: Sponsor of Market Stage

 Uebelhor & Sons--Chevy Cadillac Toyota

 Psi Iota Xi